MileHacker Logo

 • Vehicle Type: Absolutely necessary to rent a 4x4 or high-clearance vehicle.
 A standard sedan is not suitable for the park's gravel and sandy roads.

 • Bicycle Sharing/Rentals: Not applicable.
-Cycling is strictly prohibited within Kgalagadi due to dangerous wildlife.
+Cycling is not allowed under any circumstances within Kgalagadi due to dangerous wildlife.

 • Specialty Vehicle Options: Tuk-tuks or jeepneys are not applicable.
 The park focuses on self-drive or guided safari vehicles.